ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 * `UIU` - Unusual Incidents Units (always 0 if the plugin is not installed).

 #### Zone
+* Each individual RoomType can be used as a variable to get the players in the room.
+[All RoomTypes here](https://exiled-team.github.io/EXILED/api/Exiled.API.Enums.RoomType.html).
 * `LCZ` - Every player in Light Containment Zone.
 * `HCZ` - Every player in Heavy Containment Zone.
 * `EZ` - Every player in Entrance Zone.